ArgonDesign/alogic/doc/statements.md

 A block statement is either a combinatorial statement or a control statement, depending on its contents.

-### Expression statements
+### Expression statements (combinatorial)

-Any expression can be used as a statement when followed by a `;`.
-Expressions in statement position can only achieve anything through heir side-effect.
-The compiler will signal an error if a pure expression is used in statement position.
+Expressions can be used as statements when ending in `;`.
+Since expression statements do not return a value, they should only be used for their side-effects (see examples below).
+The compiler will signal an error if a pure expression (i.e. one with no side-effects) is used in statement position.

 ```
-  p_in.read();        // Valid, as '.read()' has a side-effect of reading
+  p_in.read();        // Legal, as '.read()' has a side-effect of reading
-                      // the input port.
-The read value is discarded.
+                      // the input port, although the read value is discarded.

-  p_out.write(1'b1);  // Valid, writing to a port is a side-effect
+  p_out.write(1'b1);  // Legal, writing to a port is a side-effect

   a + b;              // Compiler error: This is a pure expression with no
                       // side-effects.